melodyyu/cs7641-a2-optimization/README.txt

 TO ACCESS THE CODE:
 The following Box link holds the code, the data, the final report and their graphs:

+Notebooks:
+- 4peaks_optimization.ipynb -- holds the code for RO algos on Four Peaks.
+- abalone_nn_final.ipynb -- part 2 of assignment, optimized weights using RO Lagos.
+- maxKColors_optimization.ipynb -- holds the code for RO algos on Max K Colors.

 Running the code should be as simple as running the notebook in its entirety, assuming the user has the following dependencies: